vmware/terraform-provider-avi/website/docs/d/avi_cloud.html.markdown

 * `prefer_static_routes` - Prefer static routes over interface routes during virtualservice placement.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `proxy_configuration` - Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `rancher_configuration` - Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `resolve_fqdn_to_ipv6` - Resolve ipv6 address for pool member fqdns.
+Field introduced in 30.2.1.
+Allowed in enterprise edition with any value, enterprise with cloud services edition.
 * `se_group_template_ref` - The service engine group to use as template.
 It is a reference to an object of type serviceenginegroup.
 Field introduced in 18.2.5.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `state_based_dns_registration` - Dns records for vips are added/deleted based on the operational state of the vips.
 Field introduced in 17.1.12.
 Allowed in enterprise edition with any value, essentials edition(allowed values- true), basic edition(allowed values- true), enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
 Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.